bluekvirus/Stage.js/README.md

 IE(6-9)
 ---------------
 Before IE10, some efforts are still needed before the web app can work on an IE browser.
-We've prepared to add the following lib/tool to accommodate this in the future:
+We've prepared to add the following lib/tool to accommodate this in the future: (though we don't want to...)

 1. selectivizr.js - client libs (already added in bower.json, not in use) We need to disable our app theme-roller for IE after adding this into index.html.
 ```